bmw330i/Meshtastic_LoRa32_26mhz/README.md

 # Meshtastic Firmware for Heltec WiFi LoRa 32 Boards (V1 & V2) with 26MHz Crystal

+## ⚠️ CRITICAL SAFETY WARNING: LiPo Battery Fire Hazard

+**🚨 DANGER: DO NOT USE LiPo BATTERIES WITH THIS FIRMWARE! 🚨**

+This firmware is designed **exclusively for USB-powered operation only**.
+Using LiPo batteries poses a **severe fire hazard** and is **strictly prohibited**.

+### Why LiPo Batteries Are Dangerous
+- **Thermal Runaway**: LiPo batteries can overheat, catch fire, or explode
+- **No Safety Circuit**: This firmware does not include battery management or protection
+- **Overvoltage Risk**: Uncontrolled charging can damage batteries and cause fires
+- **Fire Hazard**: Lithium polymer batteries have caused numerous fires in electronics

+### Supported Power Sources
+- ✅ **USB Power Only** (5V regulated power from USB port)
+- ✅ **External Regulated 5V Power Supplies**
+- ❌ **LiPo Batteries** (NEVER use - fire hazard)
+- ❌ **Unregulated Power Sources**

+### If You Have a Battery Connector
+**IMMEDIATELY DISABLE OR REMOVE IT:**
+- Configure auto-shutdown on battery detection (see Safety Configuration below)
+- Physically remove the battery connector from the PCB
+- Cut traces to the battery connector if necessary
+- Use electrical tape to insulate any exposed contacts

+**This firmware is for USB-powered devices ONLY.
+Battery usage will void any safety considerations and is done at your own risk.**

+---

 This repository contains customized builds of the Meshtastic firmware specifically adapted for Heltec WiFi LoRa 32 boards that use 26MHz crystals.
 These boards may not be fully supported by standard Meshtastic firmware builds, and this project provides working firmware for both V1 (4MB) and V2/V2.1 (8MB) variants.

 ## About Meshtastic